Introduction to Django Reverse

 Redirect_Variable = reverse(redirect_url_name)

-How reverse function works?
+How does the reverse function work in Django?

 1) Declare the url to be framed in the url’s.py file.
 This is the most critical section.
 All future references of the url will happen from here only.

-Create a DJANGO reverse funciton
+Create a DJANGO reverse function

-1) Changes in url.py file:
+1. Changes in url.py file

 url.py: